 4.2.1.4 Use Case #4: Dynamic and Personalized Interactive Ads During Live Sports Event

 Jack and Jill are watching the same football game as described in the previous use case.
 During the aforementioned injury timeout in the 1st quarter, a personalized interactive ad is displayed on Jack's screen inviting him to view a sport car commercial at the end of which he is asked to answer three questions and is notified that he will be entered in a drawing to win that car.
 At the same time, a different customized ad is presented on Jill's screen on women's couture, for which she is invited to pick her favorite dresses among those displayed and submit her vote online.
 During the second aforementioned game interruption, another set of personalized and interactive ads are presented on Jack's and Jill's UEs.

+4.2.1.5 Use Case #5: Measurement and Reporting of Interactivity Usage

+The MBMS operator “Colossus Wireless” offers a number of MBMS User Services which are associated with service interactivity, such as the display of targeted ads for user engagement during timeouts or other dynamic and unscheduled times of live sports events, interactive voting of a favorite performer during talent show programs, opportunities for interactive purchasing of merchandise during the main program, display of links to external content related to the current portion of the main program, etc. Colossus Wireless itself, and/or on behalf of a 3rd-party entity, wishes to obtain information, in a secure manner, regarding end-user usage of and engagement with the interactivity-related display content, or other forms of user engagement during the interactivity event, subject to meeting service subscription related terms and/or regulatory requirements pertaining to user privacy.
+Colossus Wireless would like to implement an interactivity usage measurement and reporting solution that will enable simple device logging functionality, i.e. the chosen UEs for reporting will simply log sequences of raw event data, while a network server can perform offline processing of reported data to correlate these events and extract usage statistics, thereby minimizing the device complexity.
+In addition, the MBMS operator intends to specify the time occurrences of interactivity usage reporting to coincide with off-peak network times, to minimize the impact of unicast network load from such reporting.
+Colossus Wireless will define the specific interactivity-related usage metrics to be logged, and control the user device population which will generate the reports.
+For the latter purpose, it intends for the reporting to involve either random selection of user devices, or it will define a specific group of devices from which the reports will be sent.

 4.2.2 Working Assumptions